hxtk/yggdrasil/README.md

-The Yggdrasil Platform is intended to be a self-managing high-availability infrastructure platform that can be easily bootstrapped on any collection of servers, providing the tools necessary for developers targetting the platform to design and build applications that are secure by default.
+The Yggdrasil Platform is intended to be a self-managing high-availability infrastructure platform that can be easily bootstrapped on any collection of servers, providing the tools necessary for developers targeting the platform to design and build applications that are secure by default.

 This security will descend from the security of the platform